go-chi/jwtauth/README.md

 also copy the Authenticator and customize it to handle invalid tokens to better fit your flow (ie. with a JSON error response body).

-The `Verifier` will search for a JWT token in a http request, in the order:
+By default, the `Verifier` will search for a JWT token in a http request, in the order:

 1. 'jwt' URI query parameter
 2. 'Authorization: BEARER T' request header
-3. Cookie 'jwt' value
+3. 'jwt' Cookie value
-4. (optional), use `jwtauth.Verify("state")` for additional query/cookie parameter aliases

 The first JWT string that is found as a query parameter, authorization header or cookie header is then decoded by the `jwt-go` library and a *jwt.Token